 a) DMD I

 Introduction to business data modeling.
-We shall pursue an in-depth study of constrained optimization, starting from linear programming and proceeding to discrete, nonlinear, stochastic, and robust optimization.
-We will also explore basic queueing theory.
-We shall then examine how such techniques are used in real-world business problems such as scheduling and inventory models.
+Studies include focus on constrained optimization, starting from linear programming and proceeding to discrete, nonlinear, stochastic, and robust optimization.
+Explores basic queueing theory and examines how such techniques are used in real-world business problems such as scheduling and inventory models.

 b) DMD II

-We shall begin by reviewing basic predictive analytics and machine learning techniques, with business applications.
+Reviews basic predictive analytics and machine learning techniques, with business applications.
 Forecasting techniques will be used to predict trends, moment matching will be used to predict distributions, and classifiers will be used to predict categories.
 Feature selection, extraction, and dimensionality reduction techniques will be demonstrated.
-We will then discuss causality, including treatment effects and exogeneity.
+Discusses causality, including treatment effects and exogeneity.
 Experimental and quasi-experimental techniques, including A/B testing, DoE, natural experiments, instrumental variables, difference in difference, and regression discontinuity will be demonstrated.
 If time permits, an introduction to structural econometrics will also be included.

 c) Systems Dynamics

-We will first examine the goals of Systems Dynamics and an overview of some existing models.
-We will then discuss causal loop diagrams, stock/flow diagrams, and their underlying equations.
-We will then discuss how to estimate the parameters for those equations as well as how to test the veracity of a model.
-Students will then build their own models in conjunction with an Action Learning project.
+Examines the goals of Systems Dynamics and an overview of some existing models.
+Discusses causal loop diagrams, stock/flow diagrams, and their underlying equations., as well as how to estimate the parameters for those equations as well as how to test the veracity of a model.
+Students will build their own models in conjunction with an Action Learning project.

 a) Competitive Strategy I